akhouderchah/CS130-Game/README.md

 - [ ] Build Game System
     - [x] Build basic interface with GLFW
-    - [ ] Create the needed Components and Systems for audio, graphics, input, etc -[ ] Build the Draw System using OpenGL for rendering
+    - [ ] Create the needed Components and Systems for audio, graphics, input, etc
+	    - [x] Build the Draw System using OpenGL for rendering
+		- [ ] Build the Audio System using OpenAL
+	- [ ] Build the Lisp Interpreter for configuration and scripting
-    - [ ] Create a logging system
+    - [x] Create a logging system
 - [ ] Build the actual game
     - [ ] Create the needed Components and Systems for game-specific functionality
     - [x] Create the visual assets (mainly textures)